-Once Docmosis is initialised, the typical next step would be to register a set of templates (or update the current set of registered templates).
-Refer to Registering Templates on page 17 for the various ways in which templates can be registered.
+Once Docmosis is initialised, the typical next step is to register a set of templates (or update the current set of registered templates).
+Refer to section 4.2 Registering Templates for the various ways in which templates can be registered.

-With a set of pre-optimised templates ready for use, Docmosis can be tasked with getting down to the serious business of generating documents.
+With a set of pre-optimized templates ready for use, Docmosis can be tasked with getting down to the business of generating documents.

-3.2 Registering Templates
+4.2 Registering Templates

-In Docmosis all templates are registered into a facility called the template store.
+In Docmosis, all templates are registered into a facility called the template store.
 Templates must be registered in the store before they can be used for a document generation.
 The location of the template store is typically specified in docmosis.properties.

-The template store is a cache of templates that have been pre-analysed and optimised to make the rendering of each document as fast as possible.
+The template store is a cache of templates that have been pre-analysed and optimized to make the rendering of each document as fast as possible.

-3.2.1 Help With Template Registration
+4.2.1 Help with Template Registration